UDOOboard/Neo-Docs/docs/12_Debugging_&_Troubleshooting/04_USB_stops_working_after_programming_M4.md

 <h3>Case 1</h3>
 It happens each time the
 <code>Serial.print</code>
-method is called, a new buffer is used each time, up to a maximum of 10 buffers.
+method is called.
+When a <code>Serial.print</code> method is called a new buffer is used each time, up to a maximum of 10 buffers.
 If there is no consumer process that empties each buffer A9-side, when 10 buffers get used, it hangs with various consequences.

 <h3>Case 2</h3>